 Use compiler options when available to detect during execution when an integer value overflows.

-6.3 Bit Representation [STR]
+6.3 Bit representation [STR]

 6.3.1 Applicability to language

 The vulnerability associated with the difficulty of bit-oriented manipulations as described in ISO/IEC 24772-1 clause 6.3.1 applies to Fortran but is mitigated because all bit operations can be performed by referencing intrinsic procedures.